Troy Swanson

 Simpson Family Values

-In anticipation of the July 2007 release of “The Simpsons Movie,” this article provides a “behind-the-cels oral history from the TV show’s voices, writers, animators, and ultimate boss — Rupert Murdoch.”
+Simpson Family Values In anticipation of the July 2007 release of “The Simpsons Movie,” this article provides a “behind-the-cels oral history from the TV show’s voices, writers, animators, and ultimate boss — Rupert Murdoch.”
 Also includes links to a Q&A with former Simpsons writer Conan O’Brien and picks for the ten funniest Simpsons episodes.
-An expanded website feature from Vanity Fair magazine.
+An… Continue reading Simpson Family Values

 The CIA’s Family Jewels